People have the right to play an active role in protecting their environments, and access to information is key to securing this right.

 International financial institutions are notoriously non-transparent and non participatory in their operations.
 In Slovakia, Friends of the Earth is working with people in the town of Ruzomberok to require the European Investment Bank to address the environmental and social impacts of its funding for a polluting paper mill.

-- This page is an extract from the Friends of the Earth International publication 'our environment, our rights' read it here in full.
+This page is an extract from the Friends of the Earth International publication Our environment, our rights.